dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 > [!IMPORTANT]
 > Many views won't appear in the navigation bar unless the size of the view is specified with the `WidthRequest` and `HeightRequest` properties.

-Because the <xref:Microsoft.Maui.Controls.Layout> class derives from the `View` class, the `TitleView` attached property can be set to display a layout class that contains multiple views.
+Because the <xref:Microsoft.Maui.Controls.Layout> class derives from the <xref:Microsoft.Maui.Controls.View> class, the `TitleView` attached property can be set to display a layout class that contains multiple views.
 However, this can result in clipping if the view displayed in the navigation bar is larger than the default size of the navigation bar.
 However, on Android, the height of the navigation bar can be changed by setting the `NavigationPage.BarHeight` bindable property to a `double` representing the new height. <!--For more information, see [Set the navigation bar height on a NavigationPage](~/platform-integration/android/navigationpage-bar-height.md).-->

 Alternatively, an extended navigation bar can be suggested by placing some of the content in the navigation bar, and some in a view at the top of the page content that you color match to the navigation bar.
 In addition, on iOS the separator line and shadow that's at the bottom of the navigation bar can be removed by setting the `NavigationPage.HideNavigationBarSeparator` bindable property to `true`. <!--For more information, see [Hiding the Navigation Bar Separator on a NavigationPage](~/platform-integration/ios/navigation-bar-separator.md).-->